EuranetPlus/map-europe/README.md

 This is the code repository for an interactive EuranetPlus choropleth map of European countries based on data from a CSV file.
 The map can be updated with any data set that follows [this structure](#).

-For more details on how to update the map with new data, please read the guide "[Updating data](#updating-data)" More on how to update the map
+For more details on how to update the map with new data, please read the section [Updating data](#updating-data)

 ## Live map